infiniteyawn/xutang_empty_hall/README.md

 See, easy!

-It does seem to take a while to index though...
+It does seem to take a while to index though or there's some really bad unicode issues because github doesn't seem to find characters in the repo very well.